bowmnath/cis-457-w22/activities/week-09-routing.md

     What is the least-cost path from `u` to `v`?
     What is the cost of that path?

-12. Using the results above,
+14. Using the results above,
     write out the forwarding table for the router `u`.

-13. Which of the following could be sensible choices to use as link costs?
+15. Which of the following could be sensible choices to use as link costs?
     * Physical distance
     * 1/(Physical distance)
     * Congestion
     * Link bandwidth
     * 1/(Link bandwidth)

-14. Explain how using current congestion to determine link weights can cause an algorithm to fail if it is not implemented carefully.
+16. A busy highway forks into two roads that eventually end up in the same town.
+    On Monday, most of the drivers go left at the fork.
+    This makes the left fork slow,
+    and they hear from their friends who went right that it was faster.
+    So, on Tuesday, most of the drivers go right at the fork, resulting in the right fork being substantially slower.

+    What is the corresponding problem that can occur in routing?

-15. Consider a three-router network with routers `A`, `B`, and `C`.
+17. Consider a three-router network with routers `A`, `B`, and `C`.
     The initial distance vector for `A` is given below.
     ```
     |    | A   | B   | C   |